 Additionally, PSRFE has contributed to research to increase efficacy of hatchery production, salmon survival rates, and fishery contribution; most importantly adults returning to Puget Sound sport fisheries.
-Some of these studies follow the efforts of the Salish Sea Marine Survival Project5 in understanding factors affecting the survival of marine species, specifically salmon.
+Some of these studies follow the efforts of the Salish Sea Marine Survival Project in understanding factors affecting the survival of marine species, specifically salmon.
+The 2024 updated goals and objectives include a new effort to identify any out-migrating concerns for hatchery stocks.
+This effort is to minimize any losses experienced during out-migration and potentially increase survival rates of returning hatchery fish.
 For a comprehensive list of all PSRFE studies, please see below.